ErikPGJ/python_solo/README.md

 well-structured and might be useful, in part or in full.
 It has been partially cleaned up afterwards.

+Backwards-incompatible changes may be made to the code.
+The code is not strictly versioned.

 The source code comments sometimes contain large sections with the author's thoughts on potential future changes.
 These can be ignored.